AlphaZetta/python-api-grabber/README.md

-# python-scratch-api
+# python-api-grabber
-Use the scratch API with python!
+Use various apis!

 ## Installation
 1. Download the repository
 1. Extract the repository

 ## Use
-1. Open ScratchStats.py
+1. Open a python file
-1. Type in your username
+1. Follow the instructions
 1. Be *amazed* of the stats

 ## Questions?